What Is Soul Fatigue?

 People like to mash burnout and soul fatigue together like potatoes and butter, but they’re not the same thing.

-Burnout is the kind of tired tied to work, to deadlines, to the to do list you can’t climb out from under because it’s seven miles long.
+Burnout is the kind of tired tied to work, to deadlines, and to the to do list you can’t climb out from under because it’s seven miles long.
+If you step back from those endless tanks and if you actually allow yourself to rest, maybe set some boundaries, sometimes it might actually let go.

 Soul fatigue comes from being too much for too long.
-Holding it all, giving it all, until you’re scraped raw like wasabi on one of those boards.
+Holding it all, giving it all, until you’re scraped raw like wasabi on one of those boards at a fancy sushi restaurant.
+That kind of ache doesn’t ease with a weekend off sadly, it needs a depth of healing, not solely distance.

 Burnout is: I can’t keep up.